lalbornoz/araboly/README.md

          -r <IRC real name>:  defaults to `Araboly NT 3.1 Advanced Server'.
          -S ...............:  use SSL; disabled by default.
          -u <user name>....:  defaults to ARABOLY.

+WARNING: Do _not_ under any circumstances share, send, receive, download, etc. pp. the snapshot file created whenever an exception is raised during debugging (-d) mode, as the object {,de}serialisation Python module employed is `not intended to be secure against erroneous or maliciously constructed data.
+Never unpickle data received from an untrusted or unauthenticated source.'
+(The Python Standard Library » 11.1. pickle — Python object serialization)
 ```
 Requires Python >= v3.5.